Greetings from the Executive Director

 History

 This initiative builds on the Berkeley Graduate Assembly’s 2014 Graduate Student Happiness & Well-Being Report, specifically the recommendation that Berkeley “can amplify the efforts students already make to maintain and improve their well-being, including making popular activities more widely available, removing barriers, eliminating fees, establishing casual drop-in courses and creating social activities around them.”
 The GA report also suggests that programs like these are even more important for students of “other race or ethnicity” as they have “lower life satisfaction as well as higher depression.”
+Lesbian, gay, bisexual and queer students also report “significantly lower life satisfaction and higher depression” as do older students.

 Staff and Volunteers in Action

-2024 NO/NO Facilitators
+2025 NO/NO Facilitators

 Night Out / Night Off Facilitators foster community at NO/NO events, leading NO/NO groups at performances.